Unsupervised Knowledge-Transfer for Learned Image Reconstruction: Two-Phase Learning

-The first term in \eqref{eqn:supervised_loss} enforces data-fidelity, which encourages the learned network $\net_{\theta}$ to be close to the right-inverse of $A$, \ie the action of the forward map $A$ on the output of $\net_{\theta}(x^\unsup_{0})$ is close to the measurement data $y^\unsup$.
-The second term controls the growth of the variance, and along with the first term arises naturally when performing \ac{VI} (with a Gaussian likelihood).
-The third term, the TV regulariser, plays a crucial role in stabilising the learning process.
-The fourth term keeps the posterior to be close to the posterior obtained during the supervised phase.
-These properties together give rise to a highly flexible unsupervised knowledge-transfer paradigm, which can be directly extended to streaming data.
+It is instructive to interpret the terms in the loss $\tilde{\CL}^\unsup$ in the lens of more familiar variational regularisation \cite{EnglHankeNeubauer:1996,ItoJin:2015}.
+The first term in \eqref{eqn:supervised_loss} enforces data fidelity, which encourages the learned network $\net_{\theta}$ to be close to the right-inverse of $A$ (\ie the action of the forward map $A$ on the output of $\net_{\theta}(x^\unsup_{0})$ is close to the measurement data $y^\unsup$).
+The second term, ${\rm trace}(A \hat\Sigma A^\top)$, controls the growth of the variance component, and along with the first term arises naturally when performing approximate \ac{VI} (with a Gaussian likelihood) on the posterior distribution $p(\theta_{\rm e}|\data^\sup,\data^\unsup )$; see the appendix for further discussions.
+Note that this term does not appear if one considers only the usual maximum a posteriori (MAP) estimator to the posterior distribution $p(\theta_{\rm e}|\data^\sup,\data^\unsup )$.
+The third term, the TV regulariser, plays a crucial role in stabilising the learning process \cite{baguer2020computed}.
+The fourth term $\KL[ q_{\psi}(\theta_{\rm e}) \| q^\sup_{\psi^\ast}(\theta_{\rm e})]$ forces the posterior $q_\psi(\theta_{\rm e})$ to be close to the prior $q^\sup_{\psi^\ast}(\theta_{\rm e})$ of the unsupervised phase (which is the posterior obtained during the supervised phase).
+These properties together give rise to a highly flexible \ac{UKT} paradigm: the adaptation can be done individually for each query image datum (which is natural for streaming data) or for a whole batch of measurement data.
+The regularisation parameters $\gamma>0$ and $\beta>0$ control the strength of the related penalty terms.
+In practice, it is important to choose the regularisation parameters $\beta$ and $\gamma$ suitably, as in any inverse technique.
+In our experiments $\beta$ and $\gamma$ are chosen on a validation set.